Is There A Better Ab Exercise Than Flutter Kicks?

-This exercise is so great because more than others, this one just you against you.
-You're not looking at anyone else.
+This exercise is so great because more than others, you're not looking at anyone else.
 You're not thinking about anyone else.
-Your abs and hip flexors want to stop, but you grit your teeth and keep them going.
+Your abs and hip flexors want to stop.
+Your legs want to bend.
+Your form wants to fall apart.
+But you tell yourself you can keep going a little bit longer.
 When it's finally time to drop your feet it's one of the best feelings in the world.

 - Lie on your back with your legs together and extended out

 - You can do one of two things with your arms.
 You can place them out to the sides of your

 body with your palms down, or you can put your hands under your butt.